KamilLelonek/StorageOrCookies/README.md

 ## Usage

-This library offers 2 types of persistency: `Cookies` or `LocalStorage`.
+This library offers 2 types of persistency: `LocalStorage` and `Cookies`.
 They can be used independly.<br>
-`Persistency` object manages persistency in `Cookies` with `LocalStorage` fallback if cookies are disabled.
+`Persistency` object manages persistency in `LocalStorage` with `Cookies` fallback if LocalStorage is disabled.

 Save data:
 ```